 I'm basically interested in cognitive approaches to understanding language acquisition and language production such as constructionist and usage-based approaches.
 I am therefore an advocate of using corpora in language research since we can extract a large number of naturally occurring utterances, containing whatever linguistic element we're interested in, from a corpus as a means of studying their behavior contextually.
-I'm basically working with Modern Standard Arabic corpora and planning on building my own Bahraini Arabic corpus at some point.

 I'm also very interested in writing systems.
 I collaborated with my supervisor, Prof. Sally Rice, in a research project that aims to investigate the influence of writing systems on our conceptualization of events as unfolding in space.
 More specificially, how directionality of writing systems (left-to-right vs. right-to-left) bias our mental representations of events that may or may not involve physical dislocation in space.
 We indeed found out that speakers of Arabic (right-to-left orthography) are more inclined to visualize an event as unfolding in space leftwards, and the opposite to be true about speakers of English (left-to-right orthography).
 Conference presentations about this research project are available to view in the Presentations section.

 Currently, I'm collaborating with Nizar Habash (NYU AD) and his team on the creation of a conventional orthography for dialectal Arabic (CODA).

 We, at the University of Bahrain, are working toward compiling a corpus of both spoken and written Bahraini Arabic.
 Our current sources are TV shows and series, as well as folk tales that have been documented.